Ulugh Beg Observatory: Modifications and architecture

-The architecture of Ulugh Beg’s observatory was different from the others built around that time.
-Ulugh Beg needed a skilled architect to help him, so he contacted Qazizada-I Rumi and asked him to find a experienced and skilled architects.
+The architecture of Ulugh Beg's observatory was different from the others built around that time.
+Ulugh Beg needed a skilled architect to help him, so he contacted Qazizada-I Rumi and asked him to find an experienced and skilled architects.
 Qazizada-I Rumi recommended Kashani, a mathematician and architect.
 The observatory was modeled after the Maragheh observatory which thought of by Hulagu Khan and Mangu Khan, they hired Nasir al-Din al-Tusi so head the construction of the observatory.
-Ulugh Beg’s observatory was built on a hill 21 meters above the ground.
-The observatory has a cylindrical shaped building with a diameter of 46 meters and a height of 30 to 33 meters, the sextant was in the middle of this cylinder.
+Ulugh Beg's observatory was built on a hill 21 meters above the ground.
+The observatory has a cylindrical-shaped building with a diameter of 46 meters and a height of 30 to 33 meters, the sextant was in the middle of this cylinder.
 The building was made of brick, which was readily available but not particularly stable.
-According to the radius of the sextant the height would have to be so large that it could caused the building to be too tall and could potentially fall.
-They were able to solve this problem by building half of the sextant underground.
+The radius of the sextant was 40.04 meters, which made it the largest astronomical instrument in the world at the time.
+With this radius, the height of the building would have to have been so large that it could have caused it to be too tall, potentially falling in on itself.
+This problem was solved by constructing part of the sextant underground, in a ditch roughly 2 meters wide.
 This allowed the size of the sextant to be maintained without the height being dangerously tall.

+The Fakhrı sextant had 70.2 cm divisions which represented one degree.
+There were also marks every 11.7mm to show one minute and 1mm marks that represented five seconds.
+These markings turned out to be extremely accurate, matching up closely to the calculations found today.
 The observatory was made up of three stories, the first story was for the staff to live in.
 All observations were made from the second and third stories, which had many arches to look through.
 The roof of the observatory was flat, allowing instruments to be utilized on top of the building.

 The entrance of the observatory has been modified several times in recent years.
 This is primarily for aesthetic reasons and is not to improve the observatory's accuracy.